 Here is his portfolio.

 Alan Friedman has covered mobile devices and other gadgets for over a solid decade for the PhoneArena.
 He’s been there through the ups and downs of the mobile industry.

-His amazing and in-depth insights on the latest mobile innovations always leaves his audience in awe.
+His amazing and in-depth insights on the latest mobile innovations always leave his audience in awe.